yaqwsx/KiKit/doc/panelizeCli.md

 (e.g., `tabsCount`).
 All categories and their parameters are described further below.

+Note that you can use the [pcbnew action plugin](panelizeGui.md) to interactively construct the panelization configuration structure.

 # Configurations

 The configuration can be supplied to KiKit via a JSON file with comments and